douglasteeple/FollowMeDNN/README.md

     return layers.Conv2D(num_classes, 3, activation='softmax', padding='same')(x)
  ```

-## Training
+## Setp 4 - Training

 The FCN was then trained on sample data with given hyperparameters to compile and train the model.
+I switched to Amazon AWS to run the model due to the length of time training takes.
+With the hyperparameters below the model takes over an hour to train on a p2.xlarge machine.

 ### Hyperparameters